Building a Future-Ready Support Team – Quick Answer

 What Is Strategic Workforce Planning in the Support Space?

-- Clarifying role scope (e.g., Team Assistant vs EA vs Chief of Staff)
+- Clarifying role scope, such as Team Assistant, Executive Assistant or Chief of Staff

 - Designing agile admin teams that scale with the business